-The Gold Industry Group has partnered with mental health not-for-profit LIVIN, to raise awareness of mental health and change the way the industry and society understands, perceives and interprets mental illness.
+The Gold Industry Group (GIG) commenced its partnership with mental health not-for-profit LIVIN in 2017, to raise awareness of mental health and change the way the industry and society understands, perceives and interprets mental illness.

-In June 2017, the Gold Industry Group held member and community workshops in Perth and Kalgoorlie with LIVIN founders Sam Webb and Casey Lyons, to demystify the stigma attached to mental illness and give people the basic tools to seek help and help others.
+In June 2017, the Gold Industry Group held member and community workshops in Perth and Kalgoorlie with LIVIN founders Sam Webb and Casey Lyons, to break down the stigma attached to mental illness and give people the basic tools to seek help and help others.

-LIVIN was co-founded by Sam Webb and Casey Lyons in September 2013, in honour of close friend Dwayne Lally and other close friends and family who took their own lives after suffering from a mental illness.
+LIVIN was co-founded by Sam Webb and Casey Lyons in September 2013, in loving memory of good mate Dwayne Lally who took his own life after suffering in silence from a mental illness.

 If you are suffering from a mental illness or know someone who is, contact your local GP or one of the many services listed on the LIVIN website or download the flyer below.